Jyumpp/cs1302-arcade/REFLECTION.md

 3. **PROB:** It has been a bit difficult trying to research how Tetris pieces are supposed to move concerning wallkicks, and the UI of checkers was being a tad finicky.

+## TUE 2018-12-11 @ 3:08 PM EST

+1. **DONE:** Tetris is done!
+It actually plays well!
+   The game select was given images and checkers is playable.

+2. **TODO:** Submit!

+3. **PROB:** Wow Tetris is a more complicated game than we thought!
+   But we got that working smoothly!
+It took some fiddling to get a game over animation to work properly for it, and kinged pieces in checkers turned out to be harder than expected.

+4. **MISC:** Also, we turned in our application for the earlier deadline :)